phetsims/phet-info/doc/phet-software-design-patterns.md

 ```

 (5) Use `config` judiciously and appropriately.
 If your API has too many parameters, don't immediately reach for `config` as the solution.
 Review your API to understand _why_ it has too many parameters, and possibly redesign.

+## Scenes

+Author: @jessegreenberg

+A "Scene" in a PhET simulation is a collection of elements presented to the user.
+When a new scene is selected,
+elements of the previous scene will be swapped out for elements in the new scene.
+A single simulation Screen may have
+multiple Scenes.
+The implementation of a Scene should adhere to the [Model-View-Controller (MVC)](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#model-view-controller-mvc)
+pattern and be implemented like any other component in a simulation.
+There is no base class called Scene which
+combines a SceneModel and a SceneView.
+Instead, model information for a Scene should exist with the rest of the
+simulation model and view code for a scene should exist with the rest of the simulation view code.

 ## Singleton